 Coping with Tests

-However hard the test itself may be, it will end, and you will then enter the period of anxiously awaiting news.
-Before your test day, discuss with your doctor how you want to obtain your results.
-Do you want to wait for the results until your scheduled appointment, perhaps a week or more away?
-Would you prefer that your doctor call you with results, whether good or bad, as soon as possible?
+However hard the test itself may be, it will be concluded, and you then enter the period of anxiously awaiting news.
+The single most important piece of advice is to discuss this with your doctor before the test.
+You need to know how you will be informed, and you need to make this plan prior to the test day.
+Is it best to wait until your scheduled appointment, perhaps a week or more distant, and know that you will hear nothing in the interim?
+Would you prefer that your doctor call you with results, whether they are good or bad, as soon as possible?
 If you want a phone call, can you be called at work or on your cell phone?
-May your doctor leave a message if you can't be reached?
-May a message be left with your spouse or another family member?
-May the physician leave a message on your machine?
+May your doctor leave a message if you can’t be reached?
+May a message be left with your spouse or other specific family member?
+May she leave a message on your machine?
 (This one is tricky.
-If you don't want to hear bad news on your voicemail, tell the doctor not to leave the results, good or bad, but to say they are ready and for you to call back.
-Then remind yourself that the instructions were to not leave any kind of news.)
-If your doctor is unable to call you, is it OK if another doctor or nurse makes the call, or would you rather wait for a familiar voice?
+If you don’t want to hear bad news on your voice mail, tell her not to leave the results, good or bad, but to say they are ready and to call her back.
+Then remind yourself that the instructions were not to leave any kind of news.)
+If your doctor is unable to call you, is it okay if a covering doctor or nurse makes the call or would you rather wait for a familiar voice?